 Church Insurance Insight: To learn more about church insurance, follow Whitman Insurance Agency’s blog here.

 About Walt Wellborn

-Walt Wellborn serves as an agent for the Whitman Insurance Agency, advising churches on insurance best practices on how best to protect their facilities.
-In addition to helping religious organizations during his day job, Walt serves as a commissioned minister for the Disciples of Christ and has spent over 20 years in theater doing design work, directing and teaching theater arts.
-In his free time, Walt enjoys writing classical orchestral and choral music, practicing photography and spending time with his wife, Sandra, five children and six grandchildren.
+Walt Wellborn serves as a full time pastor for First Christian Church in Fort Stockton, Texas.
+He also works as an agent for the Whitman Insurance Agency, where he advises churches on insurance best practices and provides education on how to best protect religious facilities from harm.
+In addition to helping religious organizations during his day job, Walt enjoys directing and teaching theater arts, writing classical orchestral and choral music, practicing photography and spending time with his five children and six grandchildren.